Made in USA Challenge is a resource for the conscious consumer to find made in USA goods that are safe, ethically made, eco-friendly and awesome.

 Through my journey I have developed a passion for the Made in America movement.
 I have developed the blog into a resource for concerned consumers looking for the best products made in America, as well was to create a venue for a dialogue on issues concerning consumerism and the role of buying American made.

-You can get involved by subscribing to the blog posts, entering the current made in USA giveaways, visiting the Made in America Master List and checking out the Made in America Marketplace.
+You can get involved by subscribing to the blog posts, entering the current made in USA giveaways, and visiting the Made in America Master List.
 Share your thoughts, ideas and made in USA finds by commenting on posts or joining the discussion on the Facebook page or on Twitter.
 Feel free to get in touch with me anytime at Sarah@madeinusachallenge.com

 The Made in USA Challenge is my journey to become a conscious consumer by finding, buying and sharing products made in USA.
 I have developed this site into a resource for concerned consumers looking for the best products made in America, as well was to create a venue for a dialogue on issues concerning consumerism and the role of buying American made.